| | Head Injury |

 Intraoperative monitors are the same as for regional

+anesthesia.
 1. Monitoring central venous and pulmonary artery

 pressure is used infrequently.
 A central venous